enonic/old-xp-doc/doc/developer/id-provider/index.rst

 autoLogin
   Optional function executed if the current user is unauthenticated.
-  This functions allows, for example, to handle web tokens or other request headers.
+  This functions allows you to, for example, handle web tokens or other request headers.

 Set up an ID Provider